The Sales Process – A Step By Step Guide

 The conversation generally feels very logical, back and forth, with no real emotion involved.

-Most successful Business Owners and Sales Professionals (the top 5%) instead use iceberg-selling methodology in their sales process.
+Most successful Business Owners and Sales Professionals (the top 5%) instead use iceberg-selling methodology in their sales / selling process.

 They understand that they need to go a few layers deeper when asking questions, to find the truth as to what the potential client is really trying to find a solution for.